conradhuebler/curcuma/README.md

 - Add **-gfn 1** to run GFN1 calculation, **-gfn 66** to run GFN-FF calculation.
 - GFN1 and GFN2 calculation are thread-safe now, so parallel optimisation are possible now.
 However, the variable **OMP_NUM_THREADS** should be set to 1.
 Add **-thread 12** to run optimisation after docking with 12 threads.
 GFN-FF calculation will fail in parallel mode.

 In addition to xTB, curcuma has now an unfinished prototype of the UFF (J. Am.
 Chem.
 Soc.
 (1992) 114(25) p.
-10024-10035) and some H4 hydrogen bond correction (J. Chem.
+10024-10035), with the  H4 hydrogen bond correction (J. Chem.
 Theory Comput.
-8, 141-151 (2012)).
+8, 141-151 (2012)) included (same parameters as applied in case of PM6-D3 for now).
 Gradients in the force field are evaluated numerically.
 **Please cite xtb if used within curcuma!
 The most recent information can be found [here](https://github.com/grimme-lab/xtb#citations)!**

 ## Compiling